Pyomo/pyomo/doc/OnlineDocs/contributed_packages/incidence/index.rst

    api.rst

-If you are wondering what Incidence Analysis is and would like to learn more, please see the overview.
-If you already know what Incidence Analysis is and are here for reference, see the tutorial or API reference as needed.
+If you are wondering what Incidence Analysis is and would like to learn more, please see :ref:`incidence_overview`.
+If you already know what Incidence Analysis is and are here for reference, see the tutorial or :ref:`incidence_api` as needed.